CumulusNetworks/docs/content/cumulus-linux-515/System-Configuration/Authentication-Authorization-and-Accounting/User-Accounts.md

 If you are an NVUE-managed user, you can update your own password with the Linux `passwd` command.
 {{%/notice%}}

+{{%notice note%}}
+Usernames created with NVUE have the following limitations:

+*Max length is 32.
+*Must begin with a letter or an underscore.
+*May contain letters, digits, underscores, or dashes.
+*Can contain or end with (but not begin with) a dollar sign ('$').

+Examples of invalid user names: nv set system aaa user 1test_user nv set system aaa user $test_user nv set system aaa user test.user

+Examples of valid user names:
+nv set system aaa user t3st_user nv set system aaa user test_user$ nv set system aaa user _test_user
+{{%/notice%}}

 To configure a <span class="a-tooltip">[SPIFFE](## "Secure Production Identity Framework for Everyone")</span> ID for the user account instead of a password, run the `nv set system aaa user cumulus spiffe-id <id>` command.

 {{< /tab >}}